-This presentation contains forward-looking statements within the meaning of Section 27A of the United States Securifies Act of 1933, as amended, and Section 21E of the United States Securifies Exchange Act of 1934, as amended.
-Forward-looking statements are not historical facts but are based on certain assumptions of management and describe our future plans, strategies and expectations, Forward-looking statements can generally be identified by the use of forward-looking terminology, including, but not it mitted to, "may," could." "seket, "guidance," "prodect," "potential," "likely," "beleve," "will," "expect," "anticipate," "estimate," "plan," "Intend," "forecast," "aim," "target," or variations of these terms and similar expressions, or the negative of these terms or similar expressions.
+This presentation contains forward-looking statements within the meaning of Section 27A of the United States Securifies Act of 1933, as amended, and Section 21E of the United States Securifies Exchange Act of 1934, as amended, Forward-looking statements are not historical facts but are based on certain assumptions of management and describe our future plans, strategies and expectations.
+Forward-looking statements can generally be identified by the use of forward-looking perminology, including, but not Irribled to, "may," "could," "seek," "guidance," "potential," "likely," "believe, "will," "expect," "anlicipate," "estimate," "pian," "intend," "forecast;" "aim," "farget," or variations of these terms and similar expressions, or the negative of these terms or similar expressions.

-Forward-looking statements contained in this presentation are based on information presently available to Feroglobe PLC ["we," "us," "Feroglobe," the "Company" or the "Parent") and assumptions that we believe to be reasonable, but are interently uncertain.
-As a result, our actual results, performance or achievements may differ materially from those expressed or implied by these forward-looking statements, which are not guarantees of fluve performance and involve known and unknown risks, uncertainties and other factors that are, in some cases, beyond our control.
+Forward-looking statements contained in this presentation are based on information presently available to Feroglobe PLC ("we," "us," "Ferroglobe," the "Company" or the "Parent") and assumptions that we believe to be reasonable, but are inherently uncertain.
+As a result, our actual results, performance or active/evenents may affler materially from those expressed or implied by these forward-looking statements, which are not guarantees of future performance and involve known and unknown first, uncertainfiels and other factors that are, in some cases, beyond our control.